cirosantilli/linux-cheat/desktop/index.md

 ##qt

+Used mainly by KDE.

+It is so associated with KDE that some settings are found under the kde configuration folders.

+Themes locations:

+- `/usr/share/kde4/apps/color-schemes`
+- `~/.kde/share/apps/color-schemes`

 Customize qt with GUI:

    qtconfig-qt4

 You can change themes there.

+If you choose the gtk+ theme, it will use your gtk theme.

 Most kde appliations have a command line qt interface part, and you can get the qt version, together with the KDE version required